klikaba/cms9-demo/README.md

 $ rails db:migrate
 ```

-Restart your server, and visit http://localhost:3000/cms9 (or where you defined Cms9 to be mounted)
+Restart your server, and visit http://localhost:3000/cms9 (or where you have defined Cms9 to be mounted)
 to see your new Cms9 dashboard in action.

 ##Bootstrap and Material Design theme

-To enhance the appearance we have added bootstrap for rails and Material Design.
+To enhance the appearance we have added bootstrap for rails and Material Design theme.
-To add bootstrap in app please follow next steps:
+To add bootstrap to the app please do the following steps:

 *In your Gemfile you need to add the bootstrap-sass gem, and ensure that the sass-rails gem is present - it is added to new Rails applications by default.